kunjsharma/adapt-inline-menu/README.md

 ### Limitations

-Developed for framework, not tested compatiblity with authoring tool.
+Developed for framework, `schema` requires to edit for compatiblity with authoring tool.
 Contributors are welcome.

 ### Browser/platform specification